 Initially, they commended digital currencies for having many characteristics of a suitable medium of exchange.
 However, they arbitrarily decided that it was possible to counterfeit cryptocurrency.

-Their reasoning for this conclusion was that fiat currency has been counterfeited in the past.
+Their reasoning for this conclusion was that fiat currency had been counterfeited in the past.
 Given this history, it was more likely than not for cryptocurrency to receive the same treatment.

 However, computer hackers and cryptocurrency experts have, for years, tried and failed to create counterfeits.

-In theory, counterfeiting cryptocurrency would just mean changing the code on your copy of the blockchain to say you have more money than you really do.
+In theory, counterfeiting cryptocurrency would mean changing the code on your copy of the blockchain to say you have more money than you do.

 It’s easy to see why this wouldn’t work.
 Cryptocurrency uses a decentralised network to keep track of transactions, with several thousands of users on the network.

 Assuming you had the computing power, you could change the code on a few versions of the blockchain, but a majority of the users wouldn’t agree that your version is the truth.
 Hence, your chain will be erased.